To Submit Info Regarding your Agents of Socialization Project:

 - Your presentation should:

-- Convey your research topic, why you pursued this research, and hypothesis (2/8 points)
+- Convey your research topic/question, why you pursued this research, and hypothesis (0/5 points)

-- Explanation for how your results affect a sense of self or belonging in society (2/8 ponts)
+- Explanation for how your results affect a sense of self and/or interactions with society (2/5 points)

 **Will you use the SMART board?
 Will you create a poster?
 With either one, images, data, and graphs, etc. are more effective than words to convey your message.
 Make sure that all images are large enough for all students to see.